Greeley Mall: New restaurants

+There were no buildings between 23rd avenue and the main mall to the west until 1995 when Perkin's was built in the northwest corner and Pizza Hut in the southwest corner of the lot.

+Two more restaurants were later built, being Olive Garden in 2002, and Chuck E. Cheese's in 2005.

+Pizza Hut would close in 2007, making way a handful of short lived locally based restaurants, including Roadkill Sports Bar from 2009-2014, Double Play Sports Bar from 2014-2016, and finally Folcarelli's Pizza for a few months in 2016.
+The building was finally demolished in 2023 to build the new Bank of America.

+Perkin's closed in 2014, and would become occupied by 3 Margaritas in 2016.

 Competition beyond the mall

 There was minimal/no competition across 23rd Avenue toward the west until the 80s; before various retail giants popped up, the land was made up of only cornfields and farmers properties, no retail competition at that time.
 Today, the space is occupied by Tractor Supply Co and Gold's Gym (former Hobby Lobby Creative Center) that was built in 1986 as Walmart (which moved just south to a new building to switch to a super center in 1994), Habitat for Humanity ReStore and ttec that made up the former Super Kmart Center built in 1994, and other various stores, restaurants, and a theatre in the area.

 Desire for a new design

 A study from 2008 showed plans to redesign the area for better navigation and more housing.
 The plan included demolishing the Sears and JCPenney and relocating them to the periphery, adding housing south of the mall, and changing the layout of the entire parking lot.
 In this plan, the parking lot would have a main road proceeding in a circle around the mall.
 Sears would still sit to the north of the mall and this periphery road, and JCPenney would sit to the south west of the mall and this periphery road.
 This would also fully replace the closed theatre among other abandoned buildings on the periphery of the mall.